 What else do mortgage lenders consider?

 Credit scores are important in the mortgage process, but lenders look at your full financial picture when deciding whether to approve you for a home loan.
-They also take a look at these factors:
+They also look at these factors:

-Lenders want reassurance you’ll be able to keep up with your monthly mortgage payments and repay your loan on time.
+Lenders want reassurance you’ll be able to repay your loan on time.
 They’ll consider your debt-to-income ratio or DTI, which reflects the percentage of your income that goes to debt repayment each month.
-The less of your income that’s earmarked for debt repayment, the better.
+The less of your income that’s designated for debt repayment, the better.

 Mortgage lenders also analyze the loan terms and the size of your down payment.
-A larger down payment, for instance, could help you to qualify for a lower interest rate as the loan becomes less risky for the lender.
+For example, a larger down payment could help you to qualify for a lower interest rate as the loan becomes less risky for the lender.
 Increasing your down payment can have another positive side effect if it allows you to avoid paying private mortgage insurance (PMI).
 Opting for a shorter loan term could also help you to get a lower rate.

-Your home loan options if you have poor credit
+Your home loan options if you have bad credit

 Less than perfect credit?
 It’s still possible to qualify for a mortgage loan.
 To start, you will need to know the mortgage options you might qualify for.

 An FHA loan, for example, could be a good choice as it’s possible to get approved with a FICO score as low as 500.
-Or if you’re an eligible veteran, you might also consider a VA loan, since there are no minimum credit score requirements.
+Or if you’re an eligible veteran, you might also consider a VA loan because there are no minimum credit score requirements.

 If you’re still having trouble getting a home loan with poor credit, you may need to delay your purchase and spend some time working on your credit score instead.
-This can mean a delay in achieving your home ownership dream — but it could help you to get a mortgage loan with better terms in the long run.
+Co-signing with someone is another option, but it may or may not help you depending on your credit.